ai-se/isminus/CONTRIBUTING.md

 Please follow [the required template](https://github.com/ai-se/whun/blob/feature-se2021/template.md) to report a bug For reporting bug, please follow the below guidelines
 - Please include **FEATURE-BRANCH-SE2021-ISSUE** in the title and give the description of the issue to identify the problem<br/>
-  Example for Issue Name : FEATURE-BRANCH-SE2021-ISSUE:<<description of the issue>>
+  Example for Issue Name : FEATURE-BRANCH-SE2021-ISSUE:description of the issue
 - Describe the issue in detail and provide all relevant information.
 - Describe the exact steps that reproduced problem in a detailed way
 - Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.